tomba-io/tomba-mcp-server/README.md

 **Important Notes:**

--   Replace `/ABSOLUTE/PATH/TO/tomba-mcp-server` with the full path to your installation directory
 -   Replace `your-api-key-here` and `your-secret-key-here` with your actual Tomba API credentials
+-   For local installation, replace `/ABSOLUTE/PATH/TO/tomba-mcp-server` with the full path to your installation directory
 -   Restart Claude Desktop after updating the configuration

 ### Getting Tomba API Credentials